 - Ignoring your demand letter, hoping that you might accept a lower offer

 - Not paying the full amount for your damages

 - Saying that the terms of the policy are different from what you originally agreed upon

 These are just some of the ways insurance companies may try to delay your claim.
 Our attorneys have experience investigating these bad faith tactics and negotiating with insurers to obtain maximum compensation for our clients.

-What is Needed to File a Bad Faith Claim Against the Insurance Company?
+What is Needed to File a Bad Faith Claim Against the Insurance Company in Texas?